LucasLobo/aggregator/README.md

-# Moving Average CLI
+# Aggregator CLI

-Simple command line application that parses a stream of events and produces an aggregated output.

-For every minute, the application produces a moving average of the translation delivery time for the last X minutes.
+Simple command line application that calculates an aggregated metric based on the input events.
+It currently supports calculating the moving average for the last X minutes.

+The input events can be fetched from a file or from AWS SQS.
+The output events can be written to a file or to the stdout.

 ## Context

-We deal with a lot of translation data.
 One of the metrics we use for our clients' SLAs is the delivery time of a translation.
 In the context of this problem, our translation flow is modeled as only one event.

 ### *translation_delivered*